CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 No, you have to complete the next steps.
 If the current gas price is too high, then please wait and try later when the price goes down.

-## Why is the MATIC token is not supported on PoS?
+## Why is the CNDL token is not supported on PoS?

-MATIC is the native token of Polygon and it has a contract address - 0x0000000000000000000000000000000000001010 on the Polygon chain.
+CNDL is the native token of Candle and it has a contract address - 0x0000000000000000000000000000000000001010 on the Candle chain.
 It is also used to pay gas.
-Mapping the MATIC token on the PoS bridge will lead to MATIC having an additional contract address on the Polygon chain.
-This will collide with the existing contract address as this new token address can not be used to pay for gas and will have to remain as a normal ERC20 token on the Polygon chain.
-Hence, to avoid this confusion, it was decided to retain MATIC only on Plasma.
+Mapping the CNDL token on the PoS bridge will lead to CNDL having an additional contract address on the Candle chain.
+This will collide with the existing contract address as this new token address can not be used to pay for gas and will have to remain as a normal ERC20 token on the Candle chain.
+Hence, to avoid this confusion, it was decided to retain CNDL only on Plasma.

 ## How do I map tokens?